Create your own Study Abroad opportunity, or go global as part of our Short-term, Faculty-led Courses.Explore the World

-The College maintains a free outpatient clinic, staffed by nurse practitioners, a registered nurse, and a consulting physician.
+Curry College maintains an outpatient clinic, staffed by two nurse practitioners and a consulting physician.
 These health professionals work together to provide quality medical care for routine, acute, and chronic health problems and injuries.
 All full-time students who carry at least 12 credits are eligible to use the Health Services.

 Phone: (617) 333-2182

 Hours: Monday thru Friday, 8:30 am- 4:30 pm

 Eastern Equine Encephalitis (EEE) is a rare but serious disease caused by a virus.
 The virus that causes EEE is spread through the bite of an infected mosquito.
 Symptoms associated with EEE include high fever, headache, stiff neck and lack of energy.

 As of today, the town of Milton is considered low risk for EEE.
 The town’s status is subject to change based on reports of EEE in the area and Health Services will keep the community posted with any updates.